nhoizey/nicolas-hoizey.photo/src/collections/photos/augur-buzzard/index.md

   alt_text: true
 ---

-The Augur Buzzard is a large, stocky hawk, which usually perches in full view on the ground on a prominence of ground or on a perch (tree, rock, post,…) and is not shy, so that one can often observe it at leisure.
+The Augur Buzzard is a large, stocky hawk, which usually perches in full view on the ground, on a prominence of ground or on a perch (tree, rock, post,…) and is not shy, so that one can often observe it at leisure.